wlsf82/gitlab-cypress/README.md

 ### Running GitLab on Docker

-Run `docker run --publish 80:80 --name gitlab --hostname localhost wlsf82/gitlab-ce` and wait for the environment to be up and running (this might take a minute or so), then access http://localhost/, and finally create a password for the `root` user.
+Run `docker run --publish 80:80 --name gitlab --hostname localhost wlsf82/gitlab-ce` and wait for the environment to be up and running (this might take a minute or so), then access http://localhost/, and finally, create a password for the `root` user.

 ## Installation